erikras/react-redux-universal-hot-example/docs/Ducks.md

 ```javascript
 import * as widgetActions from './ducks/widgets';
 ```
-...and it will only import the actions, ready to be passed to `bindActionCreators()`.
+...and it will only import the action creators, ready to be passed to `bindActionCreators()`.

 ### Implementation